 There are specific places that pay well, others have a ridiculous cost of living, while your only option in some is to volunteer.
-However, whichever place you decide to go, you can offset the high cost of living by haggling for a better compensation.
+However, whichever place you decide to go, you can offset the high cost of living by haggling for a better salary.

 Always consider the salary as it relates to the cost of living.
 You cannot travel as much as you want if all your pay goes to expenses, right?
 See the discussion below regarding specific areas where you should take your skills and cash in on it.